United States Regiments & Batteries > Pennsylvania > Infantry

 Battle of Chancellorsville

-Attached to 2nd Brigade, 2nd Division, 1st Army Corps
+Attached to 2nd Brigade, 2nd Division, 1st Corps, Army of the Potomac

-June 12 – 30 Brigade left Falmouth and moved via Warrenton Junction, Centreville, Herndon and Guilford Stations, to Edward’s Ferry, where it crossed the Potomac on the 25th, and continued the march through Barnsville, Middletown and Emmittsburg, halted for the night at Wolford’s farm, on the Pennsylvania State line, where the Eleventh was inspected and mustered for pay.
+June 12 – 30 The brigade left Falmouth and moved via Warrenton Junction, Centreville, Herndon and Guilford Stations to Edward’s Ferry, where it crossed the Potomac on the 25th.
+It continued the march through Barnsville and Middletown.

 July 1